 a place name, one of the boundaries of the Nonohualca of Tollan (Tula) Historia Tolteca-Chichimeca, 4v.
 Taken from the image of the folio published in Dana Leibsohn, Script and Glyph: Pre-Hispanic History, Colonial Bookmaking, and the Historia Tolteca-Chichimeca (Washington D.C.: Dumbarton Oaks, 2009), 65.
 Paleography and regularization of this toponym by Stephanie Wood.

-this deity was one of the earliest known gods of Mesoamerica, the "old, old" god of fire; references to Xiuhtecuhtli are prominent in the Templo Mayor, even if he appears as a "minor god" in the Florentine Codex, according to Leonardo López Luján (referenced by Patrick Hajovsky); Hajovsky adds that "Xiuhtecuhtli conflates notions of turquoise as fire-heat (tonalli) and time, and as H. B. Nicholson attests, he was 'the archetype of all rulers."
+this divine force was one of the earliest known deities of Mesoamerica, the "old, old" divine force of fire; references to Xiuhtecuhtli are prominent in the Templo Mayor, even if he appears as a "minor god" in the Florentine Codex, according to Leonardo López Luján (referenced by Patrick Hajovsky); Hajovsky adds that "Xiuhtecuhtli conflates notions of turquoise as fire-heat (tonalli) and time, and as H. B. Nicholson attests, he was "the archetype of all rulers."
 These attributes originated in the father of Tezcatlipoca, who was Huehueteotl-Xiuhtecuhtli, also attributed as the "progenitor of all the gods" according to Thelma Sullivan.
 Patrick Thomas Hajovsky, On the Lips of Others: Moteuczoma's Fame in Aztec Monuments and Rituals (Austin: University of Texas Press, 2015), 88.